Handling Unexpected SMS Notifications with Twilio from PHPMailer

 $mail->Password SMTP password for authentication.

-$mail->SMTPSecure Specifies the encryption mechanism to use (e.g., TLS).
+$mail->SMTPSecure Specifies the encryption method to be used (TLS, for example).

-$mail->Port Specifies the TCP port to connect to.
+$mail->Port Gives the TCP port that has to be connected to.

-$mail->setFrom() Sets the sender's email address and name.
+$mail->setFrom() Sets the email address and name of the sender.

 $mail->send(); Sends the email.

-file_exists('path/to/twilio/sdk') Checks if the Twilio SDK file exists at the specified path.
+file_exists('path/to/twilio/sdk') Determines whether the Twilio SDK file is present at the given directory.

-checkForHiddenConfigs(); Placeholder function to check for hidden or overlooked Twilio configurations.
+checkForHiddenConfigs(); Placeholder function to look for Twilio setups that are hidden or missed.

-Addressing Unintended SMS Alerts Linked to Email Events
+Handling Inappropriate SMS Alerts Connected to Email Events

 PHP for Server-Side Logic